Fast summer and autumn feed

 Late rainfall in November 08 helped Hobson achieve high DM yields in the first harvest in January 09.
 The summer was then hot and dry with limited opportunities for growth.
 This was made up for in autumn DM production by the forage brassicas.
 Hobson produced another 5 tonnes of DM in autumn, giving a total of 13 tonnes of DM produce overall.
 Over this period of 7 months under trying conditions Hobson was able to produce as much DM as a perennial ryegrass would have over the year.

 For farmers sowing their forage brassicas late (e.g. December) or sowing after a summer storm it may be advisable to sow Hobson with some Japanese millet.
 Japanese millet is a tropical forage grass that can survive with minimal amount of rain and can be grazed at any height as it doesn’t have the acid problem that sorghum can have.
 Millet can provide valuable fast growing forage from January through to May.
-Millet will tolerate the dry & the heat and respond to summer rain.
+Millet will tolerate the dry and the heat and respond to summer rain.